xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1             | Top-to-bottom, then right |
 | 2             | Left-to-right, then down  |

-Bw\_cells    is a logical value that specifies whether to print cells and all graphic objects, such as text boxes and buttons, in color.
+Bw\_cells&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to print cells and all graphic objects, such as text boxes and buttons, in color.

   - > If bw\_cells is TRUE, Microsoft Excel prints cell text and borders
     > in black and cell backgrounds in white.